nwestern93/Rover_Project/README.md

 1. Obstacle Course- Our rover was able to navigate a course with objects placed as obstacles intended to be avoided.
-Our rover avoided these obstacles by having distances transmitted from several on-board sensors to a bluetooth USART interface from which we fed directional instructions to orient the rover away.
+Our rover avoided these obstacles by having distances transmitted from several on-board sensors to a bluetooth USART interface from which we fed directional instructions (WASD) to orient the rover towards an unobstructed path.

 2. Drag Race – Our rover accelerated as quickly as possible to the finish line and stopped autonomously just past the line of tape using a color sensor.